Substance Abuse and Addiction Treatment Resources in Flower Mound

 Al-Anon and Nar-Anon Meetings

 If you are a family member, friend or colleague of someone battling drug addiction, life can be challenging, and managing your relationship with them can be a hassle.
 For you to be in a position where you can help the substance misuser and become their beacon of hope, you will need a support system of your own.
 Luckily, Nar-Anon and Al-Anon are here to help you, through a 12-step program.
-In these programs, the loved ones of addicts get to meet others like them, and in the process support each other.
+In these programs, the loved ones of people who struggle with addiction get to meet others like them, and in the process support each other.
 Through the 12-step system, Al-Anon and Nar-Anon meetings can be therapeutic and beneficial for all who attend.

 Flower Mound United Methodist Church